 What type of marketing strategy costs 62% less than traditional marketing methods, but generates three times as many leads?

-The answer is content marketing, and its popularity is still increasing steadily.
-82% of companies are using this marketing strategy, a 12% increase since last year.
-These are great stats for a new method employed by SaaS companies, so we can easily say that SaaS content marketing is on the track of being vital for most companies.
+The answer is content marketing, and its popularity continues to increase.
+82% of companies are currently using this marketing strategy, a 12% increase since last year.
+These are great stats for a new method employed by SaaS companies, so we can easily say that SaaS content marketing is right on track of being vital for most companies.

-If you want your brand to keep up with the others, you need to have a good strategy yourself.
-So here’s the ultimate guide for you to start off if you’re new to content marketing, and to improve if you’ve started already.
-In this text I will not only give a basic definition of content marketing but will also provide you with a solid framework through which you can plan your content marketing strategy.
+If you want your brand to keep up with others, you need to have a good content marketing strategy yourself.
+So, here’s the ultimate guide for you to start off if you’re new to content marketing, and to improve if you’ve started already.
+In this article, I will not only give a basic definition of content marketing but will also provide you with a solid framework through which you can plan your content marketing strategy.

 What is Content Marketing?

-Content marketing, or as it can be inferred from the topic this text deals with SaaS content marketing, is an inbound marketing strategy.
+Content marketing, or, for the sake of this article, SaaS content marketing, is an inbound marketing strategy.
 It addresses a target audience’s inquiries by consistently creating meaningful content.
 Said content can be in any form and on any platform as long as the audience fits in with the brand’s consumer profile.

-However, content marketing strategies are not focused on explicitly advertising a product- they are more about helping people with their needs while showing them how your SaaS could help them.
-This marketing technique can help you drive traffic to your landing pages, improve your brand’s reputation, increase your brand awareness and grow your SaaS revenue.
+Now, what’s interesting is that content marketing strategies are not focused on explicitly advertising a product- they are more about helping people with their needs while showing them how your SaaS company could help them.
+This marketing technique can help you drive traffic to your landing pages, improve your brand’s reputation, increase your brand awareness, and grow your SaaS revenue.

 How is SaaS Content Marketing Different?